 As part of the PCA, the consultant should contact the local building department and local fire department to check for building or fire code violations, and to ensure that a certificate of occupancy was issued for the building.

 RECOMMENDED REPORT CONTENTS INCLUDE:

 - Opinions of probable costs only for repairs likely to exceed $3,000.
-These costs should be for immediate repairs (within one year) and for short-term repairs (within one to two years).
+These costs should be for repairs or replacements likely necessary over the next five years.